bricker/rubymotion-timer/README.md

 the syntax nicer and wrote it more idiomatic Ruby because, otherwise, what's the point of using Ruby?

-If you're really super interested in running this app (or its specs), for some reason, you can do it like this:
+If for some reason you're really super interested in running this app (or its specs), you can do it like this:

 1. [Buy a RubyMotion License.](http://www.rubymotion.com/)